-For the fifth-straight NAIA men’s volleyball season, Price also serves as the NAIA Men's Volleyball Sports Information Director.
+For the sixth-straight NAIA men’s volleyball season, Price also serves as the NAIA Men's Volleyball Sports Information Director.

-In that capacity Price works closely with all 21 institutions and monitors the conference’s website and works with institutional media relations personnel.
+In that capacity Price works closely with all 32 institutions and monitors the sports website and works with institutional media relations personnel.
 Price coordinates the NAIA Men’s Volleyball National Player’s of the Week along with the NAIA Men’s Volleyball National Top 10 Poll and serves as the on-site media coordinator at the NAIA Men's Volleyball National Invitational Tournament Championship.

 For his work for NAIA Men's Volleyball, Price was named the 2012 American Volleyball Coaches Association (AVCA) NAIA Men's Volleyball SID of the Year.

 In 2015-16 Price will join the Small College Basketball Staff and Founder John McCarthy as the organization's Sports Information Director.
 He will work alongside John promoting (SCB) and running the organizations website and promotional efforts.

 Price also served as Assistant women's basketball coach at Park University during the 2011-12 season under head coach Kenneth Cooper.
 The Pirates began the 2011-12 campaign with one of the program's best starts posting a 10-1 record at the holiday break.
 Park advanced to the semifinals of the AMC conference Tournament for the second straight season, and finished with a record of 19-8 a winning percentage of .703, the second highest in program history.